CodeURJC-DAW-2021-22/webapp3/README.md

 # RUKY GYMASTIC

-The objective of this application is to represent the functioning of a gym.
-It has different options of gym members,
+The objective of this application is to represent a gym.
+It will allow users to store important information related to activities carried out in the gym.

-___
+__

 ## MEMBERS OF THE TEAM